kuritka/service-discovery-simple/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-#### QUESTIONS
- - security?
-Is that enough secret for our PROD ?
- - Can we provide unique key for each GSLB instance ?

 ## Overview
 Service provides configuration to particular GSLB instances during GSLB startup.
 This solution is useful if you can't provide various configurations during deployment.